If you have ever sat on the couch to watch TV and eat “a few” chips and then stared down into an empty bag, mindful eating might make a difference.

 Another 1-second shift can be something as simple as putting chips in a bowl or on a plate instead of eating them from the bag -- you can actually see the chips and the portion, she explained.

 Ready to try?

 Albers has created what she calls the "five S's of mindful eating."
 Give them a try at your next meal.

 1. Sit down: Make sure you have the time to sit down and tune into the taste of your food.
 Even if you are on the go, take time to park your car and eat instead of trying to multi-task, or if you are walking, find a bench to sit and enjoy your meal.

 2. Savor: Tune into the textures of the food and ask yourself, "What does it taste like?
 What is the sound I hear when I take a bite?
 What does it smell like?"

 3. Slowly chew: Taste don't race, according to Albers.

 4. Simplify your environment: When you eat, just eat.
 Put away distractions like your phone and turn the TV off.
 Look around your environment to make sure it is as relaxing as possible.

-5. Smile: Smiling in between bites of off will give you an extra mindful moment in between bites.
+5. Smile: Smiling in between bites of food will give you an extra mindful moment.